cirosantilli/linux-cheat/mount.md

     This dir must exist before mount and preferably be used only for mounting a single filesystem.

-    It seems that fstab can auto create/remove the missing dirs.
+    It seems that fstab can auto create/remove the missing directories.

 3. Type. ext[234], NTFS, etc.